 Before getting into my expenses, I’d like to take this moment to announce that I was a millionaire in Bali.
 It was fun quoting Trump’s “millions and millions and millions” when I opened my wallet.
 In all seriousness though, their currency is just insanely large numbers for such low amounts.
 1,000,000 IDR equals 70 USD.

-The following is a list of all my expenses throughout the 28 days I spent in Bali:
+The following is a list of my cost of living in Bali throughout the 28 days I spent there:

 - Restaurant: $57.69 (16 times)